manprit-sahota/GPSDistanceCalculator/README.md

 # GPSDistanceCalculator

-Calculate distance between two GPS point
+This library can calculate distance between two points using Latitude and Longitude information